Without good Marketing, is there enough support for Sales to win with your prospects?

 As a sales management consultant, I’ve seen the gamut of marketing: from no marketing to some marketing to great marketing.
 There are so many possible activities when it comes to marketing, many leaders may simply be overwhelmed about what to do.

-10 Vital Marketing Tasks to Improve Sales
+10 Vital Marketing Activities to Improve Sales

 1. Generate awareness